Well Metering & Groundwater Extraction Reporting Program Overview

 Program Goal: Sustainably manage, protect, and maintain the groundwater resources within the Basin consistent with SGMA for the benefit of all water users.

-SGMA-Meters, Measurement and Management – Sarge Green, Fresno State, Center for Irrigation Technology – April 2024
+SGMA-Meters, Measurement and Management – Sarge Green, Fresno State, Center for Irrigation Technology – Presentation to SABGSA April 16, 2024

 Accurate Irrigation Water Flow Measurement in Pipes – Utah State University